GaiaNet-AI/docs/docs/user-guide/apps/continue.md

 Click on the gear icon on the toolbar to load the `config.json` file for the Continue plugin.
 The file is located in your own home directory `$HOME/.continue/config.json`.
 You can now change the `config.json` file as follows.
-It asks the Continue plugin to use public Gaia nodes.
+It asks the Continue plugin to use different public Gaia nodes and models for chat, code autocomplete and embeddings.

 ```
 {